PalamaraLab/ASMC/README.md

 Decoding quantities files are required in order to run ASMC and FastSMC.
 These can be generated directly from a Python module, and instructions can be found [here](https://github.com/PalamaraLab/PrepareDecoding).

+Note: the CEU.demo demographic model and the decoding quantities for CEU+UKBB previously provided in [this repository](https://github.com/PalamaraLab/FastSMC) and [this repository](https://github.com/PalamaraLab/ASMC_legacy) were mistakenly encoded as diploid rather than haploid.
+The file [CEU.demo](https://github.com/PalamaraLab/ASMC_data/tree/main/demographies) and CEU+UKBB decoding quantities [here](https://github.com/PalamaraLab/ASMC_data/tree/main/decoding_quantities) have now been fixed.
+They were generated using v2.2.1 of the [PrepareDecoding tool](https://github.com/PalamaraLab/PrepareDecoding/releases/tag/v2.2.1), which also provides a simpler interface for computing decoding quantities as well as support for additional demographic models.
+Using these new decoding quantities with v1.2 of ASMC will tend to produce more recent estimates for TMRCAs compared to the decoding quantities distributed with v1.0 and v1.1.
+This should not have a substantial impact on most downstream analyses.

 ## License